MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/provisioning-guide.md

 1. On the **e-Commerce** tab, review the preview consent, and then select **Setup**.
 1. In the **e-Commerce tenant name** field, enter a name.
 However, be aware that this name will appear in some of the URLs that point to your e-Commerce instance.
-1. In the **Commerce scale unit name** field, select your CSU in the list.
+1. In the **Commerce Scale Unit name** field, select your CSU in the list.
 (The list should have only one option.)

     The **e-Commerce geography** field is set automatically, and the value can't be changed.